D4NG3R-Danny/RoXtra-Metafile-Comparison/README.md

 ## Using This Project as a Template
 You can use this repository as a template for your own RoXta API integrations.
 The modular structure makes it easy to understand, extend, and adapt the code to your specific needs.

+## Tips
+If you have typos in your Project you can get answers from your API-calls such as:

+{

+  "Description": "Ordner-/Akten-/Dateioperation nicht möglich",

+  "ErrorID": 10100,

+  "LongDescription": "Zugriffsrechte fehlen"

+}